 To check if all images are downloaded or not run this command.

 Save all images in tar files.
 Run these commands:

 - Copy all the tar files onto the system where you want to setup Digital Access.

 - On the system where the Digital Access setup shall be done:

 - Go to the folder where all the tar files are copied.

 Load the images to a local docker repository using the command:

 - Run the installation process, and follow the steps mentioned in "Step-by-step instruction" section above.

-This article is valid for Digital Access 6.0.5 and later.
+This article includes updates for Digital Access 6.3.0.